Definitions of Key Terms

 Baccalaureate degrees are awarded for completion of an undergraduate program of study.
 The Colleges of Humanities, Science, and Social and Behavioral Sciences offer the Bachelor of Arts and Bachelor of Science degrees.
 In general, all other baccalaureate degrees identify the college or field of study with which they are associated.
 Bachelor's degrees are comprised of general education courses, a major, elective courses, and in some cases a minor.

-Course load refers to the total number of units taken for credit, audit, by correspondence, or through concurrent registration at another institution.
+Course load refers to the total number of units taken for credit, audit, or through concurrent registration at another institution.

 A degree is a title which a university confers on a student who has satisfactorily completed a required course of study.
 Degree requirements are established by the University, colleges and departments, and are approved by the University faculty, administration, and the Arizona Board of Regents.